A Moser-Type Construction for the Liouville Equation: Introduction

-Equation~\eqref{eqLiouville}, called Liouville Equation by L.~Boltzmann in his lectures~\cite{boltzmann}, plays a fundamental role in kinetic theory and in the statistical description of non-interacting many-particle systems, where $\rho$ denotes the normalized material density function.
-At the microscopic level, the particles' dynamics is described by the differential system
+Equation~\eqref{eqLiouville}, called Liouville equation by L.~Boltzmann in his lectures~\cite{boltzmann}, plays a fundamental role in kinetic theory and in the statistical description of non-interacting many-particle systems, where $\rho$ denotes the normalized material density function.
+At the microscopic level, our Liouville equation governs the evolution of the phase-space density of the particles' dynamics given by the differential system

-where the spatial drift is fixed to be the velocity variable $\upsilon$, and the force field, which is the only degree of freedom, may be non-conservative.
-This kinetic formulation represents a significant obstruction in the direct application of Moser’s approach.
-Indeed, in our framework, the pair of densities $(f,g)$ that can be be connected in finite time by a trajectory of the Liouville Equation~\eqref{eqLiouville} must satisfy an additional constraint on the velocity marginals.
+where the spatial drift is fixed to be the velocity variable $\upsilon$, while the force (acceleration) field constitutes the only degree of freedom.

-The problem has been studied from various perspectives in the context of the continuity equation and, more recently, within control theory~\cite{AC09,brockett2012notes,AV25}.
-To the best of our knowledge, the corresponding problem for the Liouville equation~\eqref{eqLiouville}, defined on the phase space, is yet to be studied.
-In this paper we present a solution of this problem with a Moser-type construction adapted to the Liouville equation.
-We present a compatibility condition (see~\eqref{eq:compat} below) and we construct an acceleration/force field $a$ defined by an elliptic equation in the velocity variable, finally proving that the Liouville dynamics with drift $(v,a)$ connects $f$ to $g$ in unit time.
-In this work we bridge the classical Moser approach with kinetic transport, opening the possibility of geometric transport methods in kinetic PDEs \cite{AGS05,Carrillo2003}.
+Moser’s approach has been studied from various perspectives in the context of the continuity equation also within the framework of control theory~\cite{AC09,brockett2012notes,AV25}.
+To the best of our knowledge, the corresponding problem for the Liouville equation~\eqref{eqLiouville}, defined on the phase space, is an open problem.
+It requires to resolve the significant constraint due to the fact that the drift in the $x$-direction is prescribed and equal to $v$, which is an independent variable.

-In the following section, we present our main result.
-In Section \ref{sec-validation}, we present analytical and numerical validation of our framework.
-A section of conclusion completes this work.